sel6/USGS-LIDAR/README.md

 ```
 ### Docs

 Contains code documentation with description of classes and methods.
+Live deployment of the documentation can be found in https://amaranth-fan-96.tiiny.site/

 ### Notebooks